hamyyy/SFML-Template/README.md

 6. Hit the **F9** key to run the **Build & Run: Release** task.
 It should run the Makefile, find the compiler, build the Main.cpp into Main.o, and launch the green circle hello world that you should recognize from the official SFML guide. **Shift+F9** will launch the basic Debug build, and F8 will launch the actual Debugger along with the Debug build.

 ## Adding source files & libraries to the Makefile

+If you're moving to this from CodeBlocks, think of this as adding files to your project.
+The src files might already be there, but you need to tell the compiler to include them.

 1. Open the Makefile.
 The only two variables you should be concerned about at this point are **\_SRCS** & **\_LLS** at the very top.
 Add .cpp files to the **\_SRCS** separated by a space character.
 Example:
 ```